When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 It remains to be seen exactly how NY online sportsbooks will operate but rest assured that sportsbooks will accept lots of the most popular payment methods.

-When you have successfuly signed up and made your first deposit, you’re ready to start betting.
+When you have successfully signed up and made your first deposit, you’re ready to start betting.

 Most online sportsbooks and apps are easy to use, even for beginners.
 You will find a list of sports which you can browse through.
 Just click on them to see all the bets and games associated with that sport.